athomasoriginal/com.betweentwoparens/src/pages/blog-posts/002-what-the-reagent-component.md

 ---
 title: 'What the Reagent Component?!'
 datePublished: '2019-07-29'
-dateModified: '2020-04-03'
+dateModified: '2021-04-01'
 slug: what-the-reagent-component
 summary: It's time to uncover the truth about Reagent components
 author: 'Thomas Mattacchione'
 ---

-Did you know that when you write a [form-1](https://github.com/reagent-project/reagent/blob/master/doc/CreatingReagentComponents.md#form-1-a-simple-function), [form-2](https://github.com/reagent-project/reagent/blob/master/doc/CreatingReagentComponents.md#form-2--a-function-returning-a-function) or [form-3](https://github.com/reagent-project/reagent/blob/master/doc/CreatingReagentComponents.md#form-3-a-class-with-life-cycle-methods) Reagent component they all become React `class components`<a href="#reagent-components" aria-describedby="footnote-label" id="reagent-components-ref">?</a>
+Did you know that when you write a [form-1](https://github.com/reagent-project/reagent/blob/master/doc/CreatingReagentComponents.md#form-1-a-simple-function), [form-2](https://github.com/reagent-project/reagent/blob/master/doc/CreatingReagentComponents.md#form-2--a-function-returning-a-function) or [form-3](https://github.com/reagent-project/reagent/blob/master/doc/CreatingReagentComponents.md#form-3-a-class-with-life-cycle-methods) Reagent component they all default<a href="#reagent-default-class" aria-describedby="footnote-label" id="reagent-default-class-ref"></a> to becoming React `class components`<a href="#reagent-components" aria-describedby="footnote-label" id="reagent-components-ref">?</a>

 For example, if you were to write this `form-1` Reagent component: